 Any DBAs out there thinking of Optimal Flexible Architecture (OFA)?

 Update: Apart from being ugly, I have no real problem with the GUID.
 My only worry is Oracle will assign a new GUID for a page for each version (typo correction, release, DB version etc.) of the same page, thus making the whole switching between DB versions by altering one part of the URL impossible.
 If they do this constant change of the GUIDs, it will also result on one of two things.

 - If the old version of the page is not kept forever, you will have yet more broken links.

 - If pages are kept forever, that’s better, but if a new GUID is created for every small revision of the same page (within a database release/version), you will continue to point to the old uncorrected page, which will lower the quality of your links.

-So the GUIDs themselves are the problem.
+So the GUIDs themselves aren’t the problem.
 It’s how they “could” be used that “could” be the problem.
 Think about the possible scenarios during the lifespan of a single section of the documentation and I think you will see how disastrous this could be.